-- Test the sounder, power pack and circuitry of your detector at least once per week by pressing the Test/Reset button briefly (see above). - Perform the Sensor Test once every month (See of the CO-9X user manual for more details). - Keep the detector free of dust by gently vacuuming the case with a soft brush attachment once per month.
+- Test the sounder, power pack and circuitry of your detector at least once per week by pressing the Test/Reset button briefly (see above). - Perform the Sensor Test once every month (See p42). - Keep the detector free of dust by gently vacuuming the case with a soft brush attachment once per month.